The RISEE ACT

-Tell Your House Rep to RISEE to the Occasion 🌊
+Tell Congress to RISEE to the Occasion 🌊

 Protect coastal communities threatened by climate change.

-Tell your House Representative to cosponsor the RISEE Act now.
+Tell your Members of Congress to cosponsor the RISEE Act now.

 This bill would protect American coastlines and coastal communities, including along the Great Lakes, from sea level rise and coastal erosion.
-It’s received bipartisan support in both the Senate and the House.
+It has received bipartisan support in both the United States Senate and the House.

-Email your Representative and let them know you want them to cosponsor the bipartisan RISEE Act.
+Email your members of Congress to let them know you want them to cosponsor the bipartisan RISEE Act today.

 What is the RISEE Act?